 It is the student's responsibility to withdraw from courses.
 Students may withdraw from a course until the published deadline to withdraw (see Academic Calendar).
 When students withdraw from a course within the time period specified in the Academic Calendar, a grade of "W" will be entered.
 Course withdrawal will not be official until the completed Add/Drop has been processed by the Office of Registration and Records.
 The withdrawal must be processed by the Registrar by the published deadline.
-It is recommended that student meet with their Academic Advisor prior to withdrawing from a course.
-Failure to complete the withdrawal process will result in the assignment of a failing grade.
+It is recommended that student meet with their Academic Advisor prior to withdrawal process will result in the assignment of a failing grade.
 Withdrawal forms are available from the Office of Registration and Records.